You are using a browser that is not supported. Please use the latest version of Google Chrome, Firefox, Microsoft Edge

 Keep in mind that it’s unlikely for finasteride to regrow hair in completely bald areas, but it can help thicken up hair in areas where you’ve started to notice miniaturization.
 That is why it’s important to start treatment at the earliest signs of hair loss since finasteride is more effective at preventing future hair loss rather than regrowing hair.

 Finasteride can begin to show results after 3-6 months.
 Results may take longer to show in some men, therefore it is important to be patient and not stop the treatment too early on.
 It’s recommended you stick with treatment for 1 year before measuring the final result.

 After 1 year of treatment, you will notice that your hair loss has stopped progressing, and you might see an overall improvement in the appearance of your hair.

 If you see no positive results after 1 year of use, you might be one of the few non-responders.
 In that case, it’s unlikely that finasteride will show any effect going forward and it’s recommended to discontinue the treatment or switch to dutasteride.

 Keep in mind that positive results does not necessarily mean regrowing hair.
 Maintaining the hair that’s already on your head and preventing future hair loss is still considered a positive result of taking finasteride.

 Finasteride works for as long as you take it.
 If you stop taking it, the hair loss process will resume and the hair that was preserved or regrown while on the medication will start to fall out again.

 Finasteride should be taken as a daily dose of 1mg to treat hair loss.
-You can also choose to quarter finasteride 5mg (Proscar) tablets and take 1.25mg/day.
+You can also choose to buy finasteride 5mg (Proscar) and quarter the tablets to take 1.25mg/day.
 This is just as safe and effective as taking 1mg daily, but much more affordable.